West Bengal Board Class 11 Chemistry Question Paper

 Option b – Dalton

-Which one of the following does not contain silver?
+Which of the following materials does not actually contain silver?

 (a) German silver